 Cattaraugus Creek is considered by many to be the crown jewel of Lake Erie south shore steelhead fishing.
-When flows and weather conditions allow, floating the Catt from a fishing raft offers unparalleled fly fishing for steelhead in remote canyon settings.
-To our knowledge we are the only outfitters that offer float fishing trips through the Zoar Valley!
+When flows and weather conditions allow, the Cattaraugus provides some of the best steelhead spey fishing anywhere on the planet.

 Though we like to focus on the Catt, there are simply times when the conditions make a trip impossible, We can still fish steelhead in these conditions, we just wade the very productive other streams!
 The long gravel bars, and the ledge pools of the other area streams are some of the most productive steelhead runs anywhere.
 When we fish from the bank, we focus on the high probability spots, and work our hardest to get you into fish!